 The aircraft is a true 360 degree range – keep the target’s foreground and background in mind, your neighbor’s feet, helicopter skids and rotor blades, nearby cows, etc…

-When loading and reloading, don’t point firearms at the rotor blades – airborne helicopter reloading requires a slightly different loading technique than the speed reloads taught in tactical firearms courses.
+When loading and reloading, keep firearms pointed down towards the ground rather than up at the rotor blades – airborne helicopter reloading requires a slightly different loading technique than the speed reloads taught in tactical firearms courses.
 Our method is simple and safe, and although it takes a couple seconds longer, it also helps prevent dropping magazines out of the helicopter.
 You lose it, you buy it.

 Always point firearms in a safe direction – in the helicopter, this almost always means outside the aircraft pointed straight down.
-Don’t sweep the ground crew.
+HeliBacon’s talented ground crew team will appreciate your diligent focus on muzzle orientation.